 Audiovisual isolated-word recordings of talkers with spastic dysarthria.

-Subjects were recruited based primarily on personal contact facilitated by caregivers or disability support organizations.
+Subjects include 15 talkers with Cerebral Palsy and 13 age-matched healthy controls.
+Subjects were recruited based primarily on personal contact facilitated by disability support organizations.
 Subjects were selected based on self-report of either speech pathology or cerebral palsy.
 Before data were included in the UA-Speech distribution, the diagnosis of spastic dysarthria (sometimes mixed with other forms of dysarthria) was informally confirmed by a certified speech-language pathologist listening to these recordings.
 Subjects were asked to explicitly grant permission for the dissemination of their data; subjects who refused permission are not represented in the distribution.

 Subjects read isolated words from a computer monitor.
 Prompt words included:

 - Digits (10 words X 3 reps): "one, two, three, ..."